Who is Honeysuckle Health?

 We see great opportunity in expanding the Clinical Partners program to more specialties and procedures.
 The Clinical Partners program is based on care delivery specific to the medical practitioners’ preferences and is supported by our care coordination team.

-Why is Honeysuckle Health looking to establish a buying group?
+Why has Honeysuckle Health established a buying group?

 In line with our purpose, we believe all Australians should have access to innovative and outcome-based care options.
 The best way to achieve this goal is to ensure that we can offer our range of services to healthcare funders who wish to enable access for their members to these services.

-To support these ambitions, and with our foundation client, nib health funds, we intend to establish ourselves as a buying group through formal authorisation with the Australian Competition and Consumer Commission (ACCC) for other healthcare funders.
+To support these ambitions, and with our foundation client, nib health funds, we have established ourselves as a buying group through formal authorisation with the Australian Competition and Consumer Commission (ACCC) for other healthcare funders.
 This will allow healthcare funders to share the costs associated with negotiating and administering contracts and more confidently target funding towards products, services and programs that effectively prevent, manage, and treat disease risk.